Brynta2001/note-taking-app/README.md

 ## Starting the entire app using an script

 You can start the entire app using the `start` script in the root directory.
 This script will start the PostgreSQL database, the backend server, and the frontend server.
+Also, you have to set the environment variables in the `.env` files before running the script.

 You need to give the script execution permissions by running `chmod +x start.sh` in the root directory.